AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Adapting Embedding Models to African Languages

 \subsection{Method}

 Our approach combines contrastive learning with knowledge distillation in a unified objective.
-Given a batch of $B$ query–document groups, each with group size $G$, the total loss is: \paragraph{Knowledge Distillation.} The distillation term aligns the student’s predicted distribution with the teacher’s scores using KL divergence.
-Teacher's scores are gained during training data creation.:
+Given a batch of $B$ queries, each associated with a group of $G$ passages, the total loss is: \paragraph{Contrastive Learning} The contrastive learning term is computed as follows: